MayoCalc / Blog / Fun

 E appears in about 46% of Wordle answers.
 A appears in 39%.
 R appears in 34%.
 O and T both appear in about 29%.
 L, I, S, N each appear in 24-28%.
 C, U, Y appear in 17-18%.

-Letters like Q, Z, X, J each appear in fewer than 2% of answers.
-Using these letters in your first guess is almost always a waste.
+Letters like Q, Z, X, J each show up in under 2% of answers.
+Starting with any of these is basically throwing a turn away.

 Should You Start With Vowels or Consonants?

-The balanced approach uses a word like SLATE or CRANE that mixes two vowels with three common consonants.
-You get information about both types of letters in a single guess.
-This is generally considered the stronger strategy because consonants do more to distinguish between similar words.
-Knowing the answer contains A and E still leaves hundreds of possibilities.
-Knowing it contains A, E, and R narrows the field dramatically.
+Balanced (SLATE, CRANE) mixes two vowels with three common consonants.
+You get info on both in one guess.
+This is the stronger play because knowing the answer has A and E still leaves hundreds of options.
+Add R and the field shrinks fast.

 The Perfect Second Word

-Some players use a fixed two-word opening regardless of results.
-Popular combos include SLATE + CRONY, CRANE + SHOUT, and ADIEU + CRONY.
-This approach tests 10 different letters in two guesses, giving you maximum information heading into guess three.
+Some people always play the same two-word combo regardless of results: SLATE + CRONY, CRANE + SHOUT, ADIEU + CRONY.
+That tests 10 unique letters in two guesses, which is a lot of information heading into guess 3.

 Strategy for Guesses 3 Through 6

-Use elimination, not confirmation.
-After your first two guesses, you may have several green and yellow letters.
-Resist the urge to guess a word you think might be the answer.
-Instead, guess a word that tests remaining unknown letters.
-If you know the answer ends in -IGHT but are not sure if it starts with L, N, R, S, or T, a word like LINER tests three of those at once.
+Eliminate, don't guess.
+After two guesses, resist the urge to go for the answer.
+Use guess 3 to knock out unknowns.
+If you know it ends in -IGHT but the first letter could be L, N, R, S, or T, a word like LINER tests three at once.

-Do not panic on guess 4.
-The average Wordle score for experienced players is about 3.7 guesses.
-Getting it in 4 is perfectly normal.
-You still have two more chances if you need them.
+Don't panic on guess 4.
+Average for experienced players is 3.7.
+Getting it in 4 is fine.
+You've got two more.

 Words to Avoid as Openers